 We have since lobbied both Derbyshire County Council and Chesterfield Borough Council and suggested a number of actions based on Friends of the Earth 33 actions Local Authorities can take on climate change.

 In May 2019 Derbyshire County Council failed to declare a climate emergency (the labour motion was amended by the conservatives) but instead produced a climate manifesto.
 Minutes of the meeting can be found here.
 Representatives from Derbyshire Climate Coalition have since met with the Leader of the Council and given him suggestions for actions.
-The County Council are due to consult on plans in November 2019.
+The County Council have published their corporate climate plan (addressing their own emissions and aiming to be net zero by 2032) but are still working on a framework plan for County-wide emissions.
+In February 2020 Derbyshire Climate Coalition wrote to all Derbyshire County Councillors as well as leaders of the district councils calling on them to set up Citizens Assemblies.
+See the letter to DCC here.